 1. Exempt Employees

 a.
 Increments - Leave for teachers shall be taken in half-day and full-day increments.
 A half-day of leave shall be used when a partial day of work is performed by a teacher.
 Leave for employees other than teachers shall be taken in full-day increments.
+Leave under FMLA is subject to increments defined by law.

 Work Expectations - An exempt employee is expected to work his/her full schedule.
 When an exempt employee takes leave, the supervisor should respect the employee’s time off.
 However, there may be occasions when the employee may need to respond to an emergency.
 An exempt employee who performs a minimal amount of work shall still use leave.
 If more than a minimal amount of work is performed, the employee should work with his/her supervisor to flex the time on a later date or not use leave.